massimostanzione/refmon/README.md

 		sudo refmon --set-state REC-ON
 		sudo refmon --reconf-add PATH

 ... and try to write-access your `PATH`.
-You should be able to get an error message, *i.e.* `EACCESS` errno.
+You should be able to get an error message, *i.e.* `-EACCESS` errno.

 ### Keep it calm
 Now that you have enjoyed the *quickstart*, feel free to explore every `refmon` functionality by typing